Kenya–Kuwait relations

-Kenyan–Kuwaiti relations are bilateral relations between Kenya and Kuwait.
+Kenyan–Kuwaiti relations are the bilateral relations between Kenya and Kuwait.

 History

 President Uhuru Kenyatta visited Kuwait in 2013.
 He held talks with Emir of Kuwait, Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah.
 Kenyatta also attended the 3rd Africa-Arab economic summit which was held in Kuwait.
 The Kenyan Cabinet Secretary for Foreign Affairs, Amina Mohamed also accompanied him.

 While addressing the 68th UN General Assembly, the Prime Minister of Kuwait, Sheikh Jaber Al-Mubarak Al-Hamad Al-Sabah, condemned the terror attacks that had happened in Kenya.
 He also expressed his condolences to what he referred to as the friendly people of Kenya.

 Development cooperation

 Kenya and Kuwait cooperate in a lot of areas.
 During the Iraqi invasion of Kuwait, Kenya sent troops to Kuwait who later stayed on as peace keeping troops.

-Between 2007 and 2013 Kenya has received aid amounting to KES.
+Between 2007 and 2013, Kenya has received aid amounting to KES.
 7 billion (EUR.
 68 million) from Kuwait.

 Key areas for Kenya and Kuwaiti cooperation are: